srikanthmekala500/DSA-in-JavaScript/theory/react.md

   - **Enhanced Composition:** HOCs can be composed together to build complex functionality from simple, reusable pieces

  ##  What are stateless and stateful  components?
- components can be classified into two main types: stateless (or functional) components and stateful (or class) components.
+ components can be classified into two main types: **stateless (or functional) components and stateful (or class) components**.
 Let’s explore the differences between them:

 **Stateless Components**
  - **Definition**: Stateless components, also known as functional components, do not manage their own state.
 They simply receive data via props and render UI elements based on that data.